-The selection of dates for this course will fit your needs for Dynamics Edge MOC 2069712 excellent quality Windows 7, 8 and 10 training class and you should be well on your way.
-We might be able to hold a custom class for you on a date of your choosing.
+The selection of dates for this course will fit your needs for Dynamics Edge MOC 2069712 exemplary Windows 7, 8 and 10 training course you can trust that is the best choice for you.
+There are options for a custom class.

 This 5-day Windows 10 Boot Camp course provides students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a Windows Server domain corporate environment.

 It also provides administrators with the knowledge and skills needed to deploy and manage Windows 10 desktops, devices, and applications in an enterprise environment.

 Students learn how to plan and implement Windows 10 deployments in large organizations.
 These skills include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
 Students will also learn how to configure data security, device security, and network security, and maintain, update, and recover Windows 10.
 Students also learn how to manage the Windows 10 installations after deployment to provide secure identity and data access using technologies related to Group Policy, Remote Access, and Device Registration.